 - Independent Hotels – If you prefer to stay local, there are choices too: 9 Palms Inn (from $69/night, book on Booking.com or Hotels.com), Harmony Motel (from $95/night, book on Booking.com), or 29 Palms Inn (from $105/night).

 - Airbnbs & Vacation Rentals – Airbnbs and vacation rentals are somewhat controversial in Joshua Tree, but they are available.
-You can stay in a 1970s airstream (from $92/night), a luxurious tent (from $85/night), or this stargazing cabin that’s a splurge (from $450/night) but worth it for the wide open starry skies you can admire from the bed or outdoor tub.
+You can stay in a 1970s airstream (from $92/night), this hip desert retreat (from $99/night), or this stargazing cabin that’s a splurge (from $450/night) but worth it for the wide-open starry skies you can admire from the bed or outdoor tub.

 If you’re sold on those Airbnbs but they’re not available, there are plenty more to choose from.
 I put together an entire wishlist of Joshua Tree Airbnb properties I love.
 You can get $40 off your first Airbnb by clicking this link before you book.